 Selected PhD Thesis Completed or in Progress at UCD:

-Xu Jiahan (in progress) Conceptual Transfer (Lexical and Syntactic) from L1 Chinese to L2 English (Supervisor: Prof Bettina Migge)
+- Xu Jiahan (ongoing) Conceptual Transfer (Lexical and Syntactic) from L1 Chinese to L2 English (Supervisor: Prof Bettina Migge)

-Qing Liang Meng (in progress) Promoting Interpreter Competence through Input Enhancement of Prefabricated Lexical Chunks (Supervisor: Dr Sandrine Peraldi)
+- Qing Liang Meng (ongoing) Promoting Interpreter Competence through Input Enhancement of Prefabricated Lexical Chunks (Supervisor: Dr Sandrine Peraldi)

 - O’Dwyer, Fergus (2019) Language Practices and male identities in a Dublin GAA club.
 (Supervisors: Bettina Migge and Máire Ní Chiosáin)

 - McCarney, Owen (2015) Neoliberalism, Irish Polity, and the demise of the public sphere: a critical analysis of Irish Governmental Discourse in the Boom Years (1997-2007) (Supervisor: Bettina Migge)

 - Kesevan, Hemavita (2015) Classroom discourse: Discursive practices of native and non-native English teachers in the EFL classroom (Supervisor: Bettina Migge)

 - Lonergan, John (2013) An Acoustic and Perceptual Study of Dublin English Phonology (Supervisors: Máire Ní Chiosáin and Bettina Migge)

 - Gordian, Emenyonu (2012) Complex Predicates in Igbo: A Decomposition Approach.
 PhD dissertation.
 (Supervisor: J. Ouhalla)

 - Ó Donnchadha, Gearóid (2010) Syntactic Structure Building and the Verbal Noun in Modern Irish: A Minimalist Approach.
 PhD dissertation.
 (Supervisor: J. Ouhalla)